 - Non-Band 1 programs not used for this balancing time are deactivated shortly after the end of the semester.
 Occasionally, programs from previous semesters may be reactivated to fill gaps in the queue.
 This is unusual, however.

 - If your program is not making good progress, it is recommended to work with your CS if the weather conditions could be relaxed, increasing the chances of obtaining some data

 Data checking, quality assessment and repeat observations

-The daytime data checking is limited to band 1 observations plus other data sets that may be requested by the queue coordinator.
+The daytime data checking is limited to Band 1 observations plus other data sets for which scrutiny may be requested by the queue coordinator.
 The data checking usually takes place the day after the observations are taken, but can take longer if there's a backlog of data after a long weekend, for example.
 The data checking includes making sure that the PI's requested observing condition constraints were met, checking for missed calibrations, and looking for signs of possible instrument or telescope issues that could affect the data.
 Data quality states are set in the file headers and can also be seen in the OT.

 If a problem is found, then often a replacement observation will be set up by the queue coordinator and made available to be repeated at the next opportunity (NB: this does not apply to Band 4 programs).
-This is generally the case for simple issues such as an observation taken under poorer seeing conditions than requested, does not require PI interaction, and does not affect the program's chances of being completed.
+This is generally the case for simple issues, such as an observation taken under poorer seeing conditions than requested.
+This does not require PI interaction, and does not affect the program's chances of being completed.
 If you see new observations in your program that you didn't put there, this is probably why; look for a yellow note or comments in the OT observation log for the explanation.
 For more complex or ambiguous cases the queue coordinator or another staff member may get in touch with the PI to ask for more information about how to proceed.
 A prompt response to such emails helps ensure that data can be retaken in a timely manner, if that is what is needed.